Samuil Lurie: Biography

 Samuil Aronovich Lurie was born in Sverdlovsk to a family of philologists from Saint Petersburg evacuated during World War II.
 His father, Aron Naumovich Lurie (1913-2003), was a bibliographer, literary historian, Doctor of Philological Science and World War II veteran.

 Lurie graduated from Leningrad State University and worked briefly as a village school teacher (1964-1964), then for the National Pushkin Museum in Saint Petersburg (1965-1966).
-His first publications were in Zvezda magazine (1964).
+His first publications were in Zvezda (1964).
 He wrote a column in Zvezda magazine named "Lessons of Belles-Lettres" (Уроки Изящной Словесности).

-In 1966 he became an editor of the magazine Neva.
+In 1966, he became an editor of the magazine Neva.
 From 1988-2002 he was editor-in-chief of the prose section.
 From 2002-12 he worked as an editor of Polden XXI Century, a science fantasy almanac.
 He authored more than a thousand journal articles.

 Lurie was the chairperson of the Russian Booker Prize jury (2012).
-He was awarded the Zvezda magazine Prize (1993, 2003), the Neva magazine Prize (2002), the Peter Vyazemsky Prize (1997), and the I.P.
+He was awarded the Zvezda Prize (1993, 2003), the Neva Magazine Prize (2002), the Peter Vyazemsky Prize (1997), and the I.P.
 Belkin Prize (2011).
-He died in Palo Alto, California, United States on 7 August 2015 at the age of 73.
+He died in Palo Alto, California, United States on 7 August 2015, aged 73.